lenKagema/lenKagema/README.md

 - 🔭 I’m currently working on building web applications

-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning TypeScript

 - 🤔 I’m looking for mentorship on web and software development